 The Checkmate Rule takes precedence over everything.
 When a card conflicts with any other rule, or with the rules of chess, the card takes precedence.

-When two cards appear to conflict, Continuing Effect cards take precedence.
-If both, or neither, are Continuing Effect cards, the last card played takes precedence.
+When two cards appear to conflict, Continuing Effects take precedence.
+If both, or neither, are Continuing Effects, the last card played takes precedence.